qunfengdong/DCN/README.md

 ## Getting started

 ### Step 1
 * Find all the exposed disease pairs.
-Intermediate files with \<Disease A\>.vs.\<Disease B\></Dis>.csv will be outputted for each pair.
+Intermediate files with \<Disease A\>.vs.\<Disease B\></Dis>.csv will be outputted for each disease pair.
+Those intermediate files are required for next step. **Do not remove them**.
 This step completes the first part of this pipeline.
 ```
 $ Rscript a1_exposure.r -i test.tsv
 ```